hyperloo/UrlCompressor-Client/README.md

 Also, one can see all the `compressed URLs` by him with the `Original URLs` and can copy it for sharing.

+One can also choose `Custom Code` for the compressed URL.

 <br/><br/>

 ## **URL Details and Update Section 📝**